mdabrowski1990/uds/docs/source/pages/knowledge_base/service.rst

 Response Service Identifier
 ```````````````````````````
-Response Service Identifier (RSID) is a sub-type of Service Identifier (SID) that identifier response message of
+Response Service Identifier (RSID) is a sub-type of Service Identifier (SID).
+It is the first byte of each response
-a diagnostic service.
+message and its value identifies diagnostic service for which this message is relevant.

-.. note:: RSID's bit 6 (2nd oldest) always equals 1.
+.. note:: RSID's bit 6 (2nd most significant bit) always equals 1.

 DiagnosticSessionControl